tzelalouzeir/XGBoost_Indicators_2/README.md

-# XGBoost Model for Bitcoin Technical Indicators
+# XGBoost Model for Technical Indicators

 This repository is dedicated to training and evaluating an XGBoost classifier on the Bitcoin technical indicators dataset.
 It aims to predict trading signals (like 'long', 'short', or 'neutral') based on the values of various indicators.